 The golden rule of effective meetings: Don’t waste people’s time.

-Now, to ensure that you stick to this, you’ll want to establish an objective such as, “This meeting is being held to discuss plans for the upcoming marketing campaign.”
+One of the habits of successful people is to ensure that you stick to the rules and have good oral communication.
+So, you’ll want to establish an objective such as, “This meeting is being held to discuss plans for the upcoming marketing campaign.”
 Okay, great!
 You are hosting a meeting with a true purpose.
 That’s step one.

 When attendees show up to the meeting, have this agenda also visible somewhere in the room for them to easily spot.
 Both them and you will want to reference it throughout the meeting to stay focused and on track.
 You can print out a handout again, or put it on a presentation screen or a white board (and also save the environment while you’re at it).